py-mine/mcproto/docs/contributing/guides/precommit.md

 point, you will be left with the original changes still staged, but some files may have been modified, which means you'll want to `git add` those again, staging these automatic modifications and then make the commit again.

-Note that in case you were only committing a [partial change](./great-commits.md#partial-adds), which means you still had some parts of the file unstaged, pre-commit will not modify the files for you.
+Note that in case you were only committing a [partial change][partial-git-add], which means you still had some parts of the file unstaged, pre-commit will not modify the files for you.
 Instead, the hook will just fail, leaving the rest up to you.
 You should now run the formatter yourself and perform another partial add, updating the staged changes to be compliant.

 ## Running manually